 Can you get there?
 Absolutely… but like all good things, it isn't going to come fast or easy.

 Just speaking for myself, I don't ever plan to become a full-time real estate investor.
 That's not why I'm in this business.

-This is my end game, which means full-time investing just isn’t in the cards for me.
-Not because I can’t do it, but because I’m choosing not to do it.
-I already know I can get the job done on a part-time basis, so why take the unnecessary risk of leaving my job prematurely?
+This is my end game, which means full-time investing just isn't in the cards for me.
+Not because I can't do it, but because I'm choosing not to do it.
+I already know I can get the job done part-time, so why take the unnecessary risk of leaving my job prematurely?

-If you’re someone who has already made the transition to full-time investing through real estate investing or some other business endeavor.
+If you're someone who has already transitioned to full-time investing through real estate investing or some other business endeavor.
 Good for you.
 Keep at it!
-If you’re enjoying your life and love what you do, then full-time investing probably suits you well (and you certainly don’t need any advice from me on this subject).
+If you're enjoying your life and love what you do, then full-time investing probably suits you well (and you certainly don't need any advice from me on this subject).